 I really enjoy using task cards in my classroom for so many positive reasons.
-Students really enjoy the games and movement – so much better than tired kids just sitting at their seats completing worksheets.
+First, students really enjoy the games and movement – much better than tired kids just sitting at their seats completing worksheets.

 Here’s the link: Fuss-Free Emergency Sub Plans!

 While you’re here, check out this FREE resource called “What are Task Cards For?”
 You’re sure to find some new ideas that you can use in your classroom starting today.

 With so many fun and engaging task card sets on Teachers Pay Teachers that you can find pretty much anything you are looking for (and if you can’t, email me, and I’ll see if it’s something I can help you with!!
 Julie @ Caffeinequeenteacher).

 Here’s a direct link to GRAB THIS FREEBIE: How to Use Task Cards Freebie!

 You’ll find it helpful, and your students will LOVE you for getting them up and moving around the classroom.
 You’ll love using task cards because when you and your students are excited to learn, MAGIC happens!

 If you have any wonderful ideas about task cards that you would like to share, please add a comment below or email me and I’ll give you a shout-out and update this guide.